 South Andes: Trade Union Strengthening in Ecuador and Peru (FOA)

 To provide the trade union movement in Ecuador and Peru with the capacity to effectively engage workers to advocate for greater transparency and accountability in government and at the workplace.
 The center will provide technical and legal assistance to trade unions to advocate for the protection of labor rights and to participate in policy spaces to address the obstacles to democratic consolidation.

 Strengthening Dialogue between Faith-Based Organizations and Civil Society in Defense of Human Rights

 Grupo de Estudios Multidisciplinarios sobre Religion e Incidencia Publica

 To strengthen dialogue and joint advocacy between faith-based organizations (FBOs) and civil society at large in defense of human rights.
 The grantee will work with its network of partners in six Latin American countries to build the capacity and leadership of FBOs and civil society groups on issues of human rights.
 In addition, the grantee will work with FBOs, experts, and other civil society groups to carry out participatory dialogue sessions and help them develop joint advocacy plans for engaging in the public sphere.

 Strengthening the Capacity of Human Rights Defenders to Promote and Protect their Rights before the UN System and the OAS

 International Institute on Race, Equality and Human Rights

-To enhance the knowledge and advocacy skills of Cuban human rights defenders.
-The organization will train Afro-descendent women leaders to use the Inter-American System of Human Rights to advocate for greater respect for their rights.
-In addition, the organization will work with human rights activists to advocate for their interests in specific agencies of the UN Human Rights System.
+To enhance the knowledge and advocacy skills of human rights defenders.
+Based in Washington, DC, the organization will train afro-descendent women leaders to use the Inter-American System of Human Rights to advocate for greater respect for their rights.
+In addition, the Institute will work with Cuban human rights activists to advocate for their rights and interests using various mechanisms of the UN Human Rights System.

 1025 F Street NW.
 Suite 800, Washington DC 20004